theonethread/falkor-commander/readme.md

 Task Specific Options:

 It is possible to forward command line arguments to individual tasks exposed by plugins.
-To compose such option, one has to use the task's escaped ID (spaces replaced with dashes, all lowercase) after double dash, se eg. `Example Task` becomes `--example-task`.
+To compose such option, one has to use the task's escaped ID (spaces replaced with dashes, all lowercase) after double dash, so eg. `Example Task` becomes `--example-task`.

 The value of such an option is similar to command line options, only using `#` instead of `-`, so building on the previous example eg.: